Frequently Asked Questions

 To expedite processing, applicants should make every effort to ensure that their applications are complete and include all supporting documentation, as applicable.

-If your local banker isn't familiar with Advantage Illinois, you can point them to our web site.
-If your banker isn't enrolled as a participating lender, and you have already developed a business plan with help from your local Illinois Small Business Development Center and are ready to approach the institution for a loan, you can email us at CEO.AdvantageIllinois@illinois.gov so that we can reach out to your institution regarding enrollment.
+If your local banker or lending institution isn't familiar with Advantage Illinois, you can point them to our web site.
+If they aren’t enrolled as a participating lender, and you have already developed a business plan with help from your local Illinois Small Business Development Center and are ready to approach the institution for a loan, you can email us at CEO.SSBCI@illinois.gov so that we can reach out to your institution regarding enrollment.
 Banks simply need to complete a Master Agreement or other similar document for each component they choose to participate in.